hammerlab/guacamole/README.md

     --out /tmp/out.vcf
 ```

-Change the reference fasta above to point to a local copy of the B37 human
-reference.

 This calls germline and somatic variants from some small test BAMs using the
 *somatic-joint* variant caller, which works with any number of tumor/normal
 samples from the same patient.
-It takes around 2 minutes to run on my 3.1 GHz,
+We've observed it to run in around 2 minutes on a 3.1 GHz,
 16gb memory Macbook.

+#### Usage
 Try:

 ```bash